Monthly updates for June 2018

 Azure Data Lake Storage Gen2 is a highly scalable, performant, and cost-effective data lake solution for big data analytics.

 Two Azure Log Analytics solutions are now open source and available in the Azure Quickstart Templates gallery: Azure Web Apps Analytics and Azure Network Security Group Analytics.

 Announcing the general availability of zone redundant premium databases and elastic pools in select regions.

 Effective August 1, 2018, general availability pricing for storage add-ons in Azure SQL Database will begin, which will change names and GUIDs.

 Effective August 1, 2018, global GUIDs will break out into regional meters, which will affect names.

 Effective August 1, 2018, we’re making a change that will allow web tests to be paid with MSDN credits.
 This change will affect the GUID.

-Effective August 16, 2018, we’ll introduce improved standardized meter names for Virtual Machines.
+Effective from 16 August 2018, we’ll introduce improved standardised meter names for Virtual Machines.
 Meter name changes for all other services will be effective by the end of October 2018.